Skip to main content

 How soft boost works

-Soft boost supports two modes: multiplicative (default) and additive.
+Soft boost supports two modes: Amplify strong performers (multiplicative, the default) and Lift matches into view (additive).
 Each mode uses a different formula to lift products matching specific conditions.

 • Products with low base scores get a larger relative boost (the exponential decay is minimal).